 When you are about a quarter-mile away from the summit (the rock is before the summit), you will see Potato Chip Rock in the distance.

 This is the real highlight of this trek as it is a unique rock.
-This rock requires some scrambling to get to the top of and while it looks very scary to stand on it doesn’t feel that way until you actually get up on it.
-At that point, you can hear the echo of your footsteps and that is a little weird.
+This rock requires some scrambling to get to the top of and while it looks terrifying to stand on it doesn’t feel that way until you actually get up on it.
+At that point, you can hear the echo of your footsteps, and that is a little weird.
 Of course, it should go without saying, this rock will one day break, so make sure you are careful if you chose to walk out on it.

-The rock does create a fun photo, but the area can get really packed though, so you may have to wait in line.
+The rock does create a fun photo, but the area can get packed though, so you may have to wait in line.
 The rock itself is about 100 yards below the summit.
 Once you are done, you can head back down the way you came.

 Potato Chip Rock is a great hike to explore the beauty of North San Diego.
-I like to climb mountains that have something unique at the end and this one definitely does.
+I like to climb mountains that have something unique at the end, and this one definitely does.
 Just be sure to take lots of water if you go in the summertime.
 Check out the rest of the photos, get directions and leave me a comment below.